 With $84.2 billion in venture capital investment, 2017 ranked as the strongest year for VC funding since the dot-com boom according to KPMG.
-Not surprisingly, we’ve seen headline after headline announcing startups closing their funding rounds.
+Then 2018 blew it away as Pitchbook reported $130.9 billion in U.S. VC investment for the year.
+Predictably, we’ve seen headline after headline announcing startups closing their funding rounds.
 All that activity is exciting, but there’s a downside to it, particularly for founders seeking VC funding for the first time.

 In my work helping startup founders prepare to raise VC funding, I’ve seen three mistakes pop up over and over again.
 All relate to one thing: not understanding the strategic value of finance and accounting when raising venture capital.

 The 3 Most Common Mistakes Founders Make When Raising VC Funding

 1. Going in Underprepared to Pitch